N02988968/ELSpring2018/doc/Readme.md

-All documentations related to the projects will be in this folder.
+All documentations related to my projects will be in this folder.